 National Endowment for the Humanities (NEH) - Office of Digital Humanities (ODH) and Andrew W. Mellon Foundation

 Grants starting at $50,000 to USA nonprofit organizations, government agencies, and IHEs for the digitization of out-of-print humanities literature.
-Applicants are advised to ensure the required registrations are complete by August 16 and August 30.
+Applicants are advised to ensure the required registrations are complete well in advance of the deadline date.
 This program enables scholars, students, teachers, and the public to access humanities books through low-cost ebook technology.

 Traditionally, printed books have been the primary medium for expressing, communicating, and debating humanistic ideas.
 However, the vast majority of humanities books sell a small number of copies and then quickly go out of print.
 Most scholarly books printed since 1923 are not in the public domain and are not easily available to the general public.
 As a result, there is a huge, mostly untapped resource of remarkable scholarship going back decades that is largely unused by today’s scholars, teachers, students, and members of the public, many of whom turn first to the Internet when looking for information.
 Modern ebook technology can make these books far more accessible than they are today.